tatitati/oauth_play/README.md

 ### With Slick
 - [x] ~Find out how to execute plain sql queries~
 - [ ] Own pool of connections
-- [ ] Understand thread pools vs connection pools difference
+- [ ] Understand thread pools vs connection pools difference, also minThreads/maxThreads, and queueSize

 ### with code